Safety Control of Service Robots with LLMs and Embodied Knowledge Graphs: Related Work

 \subsection{Prompt Engineering}

-The development of custom prompt templates for guiding Large Language Models (LLMs) in executing downstream tasks represents a significant advancement in computational linguistics.
-Cloze prompts, as developed by Jia et al. \cite{jia2022visual}, and prefix prompts by Chen et al. \cite{chen2021lightner}, exemplify structured methods that enhance LLMs' task-specific performance.
+The development of custom prompt templates for guiding Large Language Models (LLMs) in downstream tasks represents a significant advancement in computational linguistics.
+Cloze prompts \cite{jia2022visual} and prefix prompts \cite{chen2021lightner} exemplify structured methods that enhance LLMs' task-specific performance.
+Studies such as \cite{liu2023pretrain} and \cite{jiang2022promptmaker} demonstrate how precise, context-relevant interactions improve LLM efficiency and accuracy across applications, including conversational AI and decision-making.
+Recent work by \cite{marvin2023prompt} highlights the importance of tailored prompt engineering for optimizing LLM performance in specific domains, such as robotics.

 Ding et al. \cite{ding2021openprompt} provide a comprehensive overview of prompt design techniques, categorizing them into manual and automatic methods.
 While manual methods offer bespoke customization, automatic methods, particularly those generating cloze prompts, are favored for their scalability and standardization.
-The prefix prompt method is noted for its flexibility, allowing LLMs to autonomously generate task-aligned outputs within set parameters.

-The experimental study "ChatGPT for Robotics" by Vemprala et al. \cite{vemprala2023chatgpt} showcases the integration of prompt engineering with robust function libraries.
-This approach enhances the adaptability of ChatGPT across diverse robotics applications—including different simulators and hardware setups—and critically assesses the efficacy of various prompt engineering strategies in practical robotic tasks, highlighting the model's flexibility in real-world scenarios.

-Building on these foundational insights, our research introduces Embodied Robotic Control Prompts (ERCPs), specifically designed for service robots.
-These ERCPs incorporate environmental data and action primitives into a coherent framework, enabling dynamic responses to the nuanced demands of service tasks.
-This innovative approach leverages a JSON-formatted dataset, systematically segmented into function calls and APIs, to provide a structured yet adaptable template for task execution.

-The action primitives are stored within a JSON-based repository, designated for specific robotic tasks, ensuring that the LLMs are equipped with the necessary context for task execution.
-Prefixed natural language descriptions further aid the LLMs in interpreting the semantic layers of the tasks, thereby enhancing the robots' operational efficiency and contextual adaptability in various settings.

-This strategic integration of advanced prompt engineering techniques with LLMs facilitates a new level of sophistication in robot interactions, ensuring that robotic systems are not only responsive but also contextually aware and safety-oriented in their operational environments.
+White et al. \cite{white2023prompt} expand on this by introducing a catalog of prompt patterns adaptable for robotics applications, improving task planning and execution.